-- Student is enrolled in at least one class in a physical classroom unless the Department of Education has indicated that this school provides exclusively online education.
-If a veteran is taking all of their classes online they are only eligible to receive a living allowance of up to $840/month.
+- The student is enrolled in at least one class in a physical classroom unless the Department of Education has indicated that this school provides exclusively online education.
+If a veteran is taking all of their classes online their living allowance is limited to $825/month.

-Based on what you’ve entered, we’ve come up with a rough estimate of what your monthly payment would be if you borrowed the same amount each year of your program, completed your program on time (based on the program length you provide when you added the school), and paid your loan on a standard 10-year repayment schedule.
+Based on what you’ve entered, we’ve come up with a rough estimate of what your monthly payment would be if you borrow the same amount each year during your program, complete your program on time (based on the program length you provide when you added the school), and then pay your loan under a standard 10-year repayment schedule.
 To come up with this estimate, we’ve made certain assumptions about your total debt at graduation, the interest rate of your loans, and when you’ll begin repayment.

 In calculating estimated monthly repayment amounts, we assume that the sticker price or cost of attendance remains constant for the duration of the program and that students take out the same loans (both type and amount) for each year that they are in school.
 In fact, students may take longer to complete their degrees; institutions have historically increased tuition prices each year; and students may make different financing decisions in different years.

-We also assume a standard repayment-term of ten years and that students begin repayment after they graduate and their allotted grace period expires (between 6-9 months after graduating, depending on the type of loan).
-For federal student loans, we apply the interest rates for originations beginning on July 1, 2017:
+We also assume a standard repayment-term of ten years and that students begin repayment after they graduate and their allotted grace period expires.
+Grace periods are set between 6-9 months after graduating, depending on the type of loan.
+For federal student loans, we apply the following interest rates for originations beginning on July 1, 2018:

 - Perkins (for undergraduate and graduate/professional students): Fixed at 5%

-- For all Direct Subsidized and Unsubsidized Loans, the Department of Education also charges a 1% loan fee.
-For all PLUS loans, there is a 4% loan fee.
+- For all Direct Subsidized and Unsubsidized Loans, the Department of Education also charges a loan fee of 1.062%.
+For all PLUS loans, the loan fee is 4.248%.

 These rates are set by the laws governing federal student loan programs, including the Higher Education Act.